dianaeun/my-little-bookstore/project_mlb/backend/README.md

 }
 ```

-You can see all the books that have been created, and users.
+You can see all the books and users that have been created.
-Nevertheless, the server assumes the user id as "5f976afd74382937987f902f" to which books belong.
+For the scope of this instruction, the server assumes the user id as "5f976afd74382937987f902f" to which books belong.
 Since we have not implemented retrieiving user Id from the frontend, we set the default userId for our conveniency.